About USC Gould

 Undergraduate: New York University

-Jared Osborne was born and raised in Chino Hills, CA. He attended NYU where he majored in Art History.
-After he graduated, Jared joined Teach for America.
-He moved to Mississippi and worked just across the Mississippi River in Helena, AR as an elementary school art teacher from 2009-2011.
-He spent the following school year teaching 3rd grade in Lambert, MS while earning his Masters of Elementary Education from Delta State University (home of the Fighting Okra!).
-He then returned to New York to live in Brooklyn where he spent two years teaching third grade at Exceed Charter School.
-Following that, Jared branched out into the non-profit world, working at iMentor, where he helped 10th graders cultivate strong mentor/mentee relationships with local area professionals.
-Despite Brooklyn’s many charms, Jared returned to Lambert yet again to teach fourth grade from 2015-2017.
+Jared was born and raised in Chino Hills, Calif.
+He attended New York University and majored in art history.
+Afterwards, Jared joined Teach for America.
+He moved to Mississippi and worked just across the Mississippi River in Helena, Ark. as an elementary school art teacher from 2009-2011.
+He spent the following school year teaching third grade in Lambert, Miss. and earned his Master’s degree in elementary education from Delta State University (home of the Fighting Okra!).
+He then returned to New York to live in Brooklyn where he spent two years teaching third grade.
+Following that, Jared branched out into the nonprofit world, working at iMentor, where he helped 10th graders cultivate strong mentor/mentee relationships with local area professionals.
+Despite Brooklyn's many charms, Jared returned to Lambert yet again to teach fourth grade from 2015-2017.

 Undergraduate: George Washington University

-Prior to coming to law school, Ricca Prasad worked in community-based health programming and research.
-She earned her BS and Master of Public Health (MPH) from George Washington University.
-While attending school, she worked on a variety of research projects with vulnerable populations, including using art as a therapeutic tool with children living in a violent neighborhood, using motivation interviewing with women in a drug treatment court, and developing a social risk assessment for use with patients at community health centers.
+Prior to coming to law school, Ricca worked in community-based health programming and research.
+She earned her BS and Master’s degree in public health from George Washington University.
+While attending school, she worked on a variety of research projects, including using drawing prompts as a child-friendly method of data collection, motivational interviewing with women in drug treatment court, measuring and addressing social barriers to patients’ adherence to treatment plans, and providing housing to improve health outcomes for homeless patients.

 Undergraduate: University of Southern California

-Ariana Stobaugh grew up in Reno, NV but moved to L.A. in 2009 when she attended USC as an undergraduate.
-At USC, Ariana worked at a political education start-up and with AmeriCorps’ JumpStart.
-She also served as a women’s youth mentor with Women and Youth Supporting Each Other, a health educator through Peer Health Exchange, and a volunteer with the Joint Educational Project.
+Ariana grew up in Reno but moved to Los Angeles in 2009 when she attended USC as an undergraduate.
+At USC, Ariana worked at AmeriCorps' JumpStart and served as a women's youth mentor with Women and Youth Supporting Each Other, a health educator through Peer Health Exchange, and a volunteer with the Joint Educational Project.

-After graduating with a double major in Political Science and Sociology, Ariana joined Teach for America and taught high school English in Los Angeles.
-While teaching, Ariana received her Master’s in Urban Education Policy from Loyola Marymount University and became the English Department Chair at her school.
+After graduating with a double major in political science and sociology, Ariana joined Teach for America and taught high school English in Los Angeles for four years.
+While teaching, Ariana received her Master's degree in urban education policy from Loyola Marymount University and became the English department chair at her school.

 Undergraduate: California State University, Northridge